opensource21/webtest/Readme.md

 You can influence the behavior with the following system-properties, which must be set via `-D<propertyName>=value`.

+- `phantomjs.binary.path` - defines the path to phantomjs for example `C:\\RegFreeProgs\\phantomjs\\phantomjs.exe`
+-  `webtest.maxNrOfBrowserReuse` - defines the number of reuses of the browser, default is 100.

+### Old
 - `webtest.logBeforeGet` - if `true` a screenshot is created before a new page is requested via get.
 - `webtest.logAfterGet` - if `true` a screenshot is created after a new page is requested via get.
 - `webtest.protocoldir` - defines the default-dir for webtest-logs.
 - `webtest.baseurl` - defines the base-url.
-- `phantomjs.binary.path` - defines the path to phantomjs for example `C:\\RegFreeProgs\\phantomjs\\phantomjs.exe`
--  `webtest.maxNrOfBrowserReuse` - defines the number of reuses of the browser, default is 100.

 ### Browser
 The browser is configured by a file `client.properties`.
 The properties are explained at